 1. Not hiring legal experts for legal translations

 Localization of a business isn’t only about translating your product instructions and marketing materials.
-You will also need to deal with multiple legal documents when establishing a new business abroad.
+You will also need to deal with multiple legal documents (either in MS Word files or PDF documents) when establishing a new business abroad.
 These will require notarized translations.

 Legal translations are extremely complex and sensitive.
 It is imperative that the translation company that you hire has experience not only in localization but in translating legal documents in particular.
-Be sure to ask for examples of their previous works so that you can assess their quality.
-You also should have a legal expert look over the document when it’s done to ensure that no important details have been ‘lost in translation’.
+Be sure to ask for examples of their previous work so that you can assess the quality for yourself.
+You also should have a legal expert look over the document when it is translated to ensure that no important details have been ‘lost in translation’.

 As you can see from the most infamous examples of localization gone badly, trying to translate slang directly never ends well.
 Trying to use similar-sounding words from the target language ends even worse.
 That was how KFC’s “fingerlickin’ good!” turned into “eat your fingers off!” in Chinese.